Mashed sweet potatoes and ricotta cheese make up a flavorful, creamy filling in this recipe for vegetarian stuffed shells!

 When brainstorming new recipe ideas for the blog, pasta is always a go-to favorite.
 My thought process is basically, “how can I make lasagna, manicotti or stuffed shells just a little bit different so that I can eat them over and over again?!” 😉

-While I’ve posted recipes for Mediterranean Stuffed Shells, Mexican Stuffed Shells & Buffalo Chicken Alfredo Stuffed Shells on the blog, I’ve never posted a vegetarian recipe for stuffed shells… that is until today!
+While I’ve posted recipes for Mediterranean Stuffed Shells, Mexican Stuffed Shells & Buffalo Chicken Alfredo Stuffed Shells on the blog, I’ve never posted a vegetarian stuffed shells recipe… that is until today!

 California Sweetpotatoes come in beautiful shapes and skin textures, made possible by hand-planting, selecting, sorting, sizing and packing.
 Getting up-close and personal with each Sweetpotato not only ensures it meets the high California quality standards, it minimizes scarring and scratching that often results from a mechanized process.

 California Sweetpotatoes are family grown by attentive farmers using sustainable practices such as controlled fertilization and mindfully managed drip irrigation.

 California Sweetpotatoes are a great quality product, that result in a delicious dish!

 - ½ tsp ground cinnamon

 - ½ cup Italian seasoned bread crumbs